Finding a pair of boxing gloves that offer sufficient support and protection is incredibly important for any experience

 Next up we’ve got the TITLE Pro Style Boxing Gloves, an incredibly affordable, yet high quality pair from one of the world's most renowned brands.

 These are some of the best value for money boxing gloves currently going.
 It still surprises me how cheap you can get these for, considering they’re made using genuine full-grain leather.
 Usually, genuine leather gloves cost a fair bit, but that’s not the case here.

 The padding around the glove is constructed using multiple layers of both high and low density foam.
 This produces a highly shock absorbing outer layer that allows for high impact shots to be thrown safely.

 Inside of the gloves is lined with satin nylon that possesses moisture wicking properties.
 This helps to prevent sweat from being absorbed into the padding, which in turn causes the gloves to start smelling.

-In terms of weight, TITLE offer these ranging from 10oz-16oz.
+In terms of weight, TITLE offer these ranging from 8oz-16oz.
 If you intend on sparring, the 16oz will be your best bet.
 If you’re not planning on sparring, then 14oz or 12oz would be perfect for regular training sessions.

-You also have the choice of black, purple and red.
+You also have the choice of black, blue, white and red.
 I personally love the black option, however everyone’s got their own preference.